Build the Machine That Builds the Product

 From the outside, the process seems creative.
 In actuality, it is knowable and has describable parts.
 It weaves together data, people, practices, and tools.
 The way they get woven together comes from a purposeful conceptual arrangement for (re)establishing priority.
 This Machine can greet new impulses with a sharp blade if they don’t support higher level goals, or roll them into a hierarchy of priority which downwardly cascades into proper alignment of deadlines.

-The future of software — and process management in general — will become about the tools which combine action and insight.
+Building your Machine The future of software — and process management in general — will become about the tools which combine action and insight.
 New actions generate data and that flows back upstream with certain values.
 That aggregates into information which is then compared with achievement goals to provide useful insight for adaptation.
 If all this happens within the same tool, that’s powerful.